CydFSA/astech/README.md

 # README #

+This fork of astech is modified to function inside of an UnRAID docker container.

 This is a webapp to control and manage headless MegaMek (www.megamek.org) server.

 It's intended to run on a Linux machine with Java 17 and Python 3.6+.
 Tested up to Python 3.12.